rkotze/rkotze.github.io/_posts/2019-07-04-async-iterators-generators.md

 });
 ```

-You can of course use `async/await` to read the data from the stream to make it cleaner, see below:
+You can, of course, use `async/await` to read the data from the stream to make it cleaner, see below:

 ```javascript
 async function readData(asyncIterator){